5T33Z0/Clover-Crate/GUI/README.md

 In revisions prior to r5128, this setting was also present in Quirks as `ProvideConsoleGopEnable` but has since been removed to avoid duplicate parameters.

 `ProvideConsoleGop` from GUI will override `ProvideConsoleGopEnable` from the `Quirks` section  – just in case you forgot to remove this parameter from the config when updating the Clover.

-### ScreenResolution
-Here you can change the default Screen Resolution of the Boot menu GUI.
-The default is 1024x768 px.
-Clover detects the highest possible resolution, but it can be wrong, so you can pick the correct or desired value from the dropdown menu.

 ### ShowOptimus
 Enables an on-screen notification in the Boot menu which about which GPUs are enabled, so you can disabled discrete Optimus GPUs on the fly since they are not supported by macOS.
 If on-board and discrete GPU are enabled, the notification `Intel Discrete` is displayed.